 This time of year is one of our favorites.
 It’s strawberry season!!
 Red.
 Sweet.
 Deliciousness.
 All the better if they're fresh-picked!
 This Strawberry Shortcake in a Jar Recipe works for so many occasions and keeps your dessert in single servings.

-If you’ve never picked fresh fruit before, you have to try it at least once.
+If you’ve never picked fresh fruit before, you must try it at least once.
 You’ll be amazed at the flavor!

 How to Serve Strawberry Shortcake Parfaits

-There are so many recipes and sweet treats that are perfect for fresh strawberries.
+Soo many recipes and sweet treats are perfect for fresh strawberries.
 This Strawberry Shortcake in a mason jar one of our favorites that’s also one of the easiest.
-In addition, it makes a wonderful presentation.
+In addition, it makes a beautiful presentation.

 We like to serve our shortcake in these half-pint mason jars.
 These jars are a perfect size.